Skip to content

 Improvements in leadership, induction, supervision and wellbeing have contributed to more consistent practice and better experiences for children and families.

-Delivered in just 18 months, the upgrade became the foundation for wider organisational change – strengthening governance, improving data transparency and reshaping the authority’s approach to financial stewardship.
+This reflects a far‑reaching transformation of our financial management, driven by the replacement of our 30‑year‑old finance system.
+Delivered in just 18 months, the upgrade became the foundation for wider organisational change – strengthening governance, improving data transparency and reshaping our approach to financial stewardship.

-The finance and public value team redesigned the council’s chart of accounts, simplified financial structures and introduced new digital workspaces to give budget holders clearer, faster access to financial information.
+The finance and public value team redesigned our chart of accounts, simplified financial structures and introduced new digital workspaces to give budget holders clearer, faster access to financial information.

 A disciplined “adopt not adapt” approach ensured processes were modernised to reflect best practice.
 Collaboration was central to the programme’s success, with finance staff working closely alongside ICT and service teams across the organisation.

-Despite major in‑year financial pressures, strengthened planning and interventions helped the council close the year in balance and deliver its accounts on time with a clean audit opinion.
+Despite major in‑year financial pressures, strengthened planning and interventions helped us close the year in balance and deliver our accounts on time with a clean audit opinion.

 Councillor Julian Brazil, Leader of Devon County Council, said: